| | |

 Vocal Disorders Program

-Northwest Hospitalís Vocal Disorders/Vocal Image Program helps individuals who face voice challenges.
-Licensed speech language pathologists can help you improve your voice, learn good vocal habits, retrain the use of your voice and teach you strategies to avoid voice misuse.
+Northwest Hospitalís Voice Disorders Program helps individuals who face vocal challenges.
+Licensed speech-language pathologists can help you improve your speaking voice, learn good vocal habits, retrain the use of your voice and teach you strategies to avoid damaging your vocal mechanism.

-Continued vocal abuse can damage the vocal folds and cause temporary or permanent damage in vocal function and voice quality, as well as possible loss of voice.
-Diseases such as cancer, Parkinsonís disease, amyotrophic lateral sclerosis (Lou Gehrigís disease), multiple sclerosis or stroke may also cause changes in the voice.
+Everyone experiences occasional problems with their voice, such as hoarseness or times when they cannot produce any sound at all.
+A voice problem may be related to allergies, an upper respiratory infection or overuse.
+Continued trauma can damage the vocal folds and cause temporary or permanent damage in vocal function and voice quality, as well as possible loss of the voice.
+Diseases such as cancer, Parkinsonís disease, Lou Gehrigís disease, multiple sclerosis or stroke may also cause changes to the voice.

-- Information about the anatomy and function of the voice system: how sound is made, the difference between voice and speech, and how loudness and pitch are controlled
+- Information about the anatomy and function of the voice system, including how sound is made, the difference between voice and speech, and how volume and pitch are controlled

-- Education and training to change behavior and keep the voice production system healthy
+- Education, training and reference materials on how to change your behavior and keep your voice production system healthy

 - Techniques to maximize the quality of your voice

 A physicianís referral is required.
 Call 206.368.1848 for more information.